-iAfrika is a digital libraries service that provides access to information about customs, clan histories and cultural phenomena like dreams, in African languages.
+iAfrika is a digital libraries service that provides access to cultural and historical information in African languages.
 This type of information is often unavailable in books or on the Internet but is important to people’s cultures, histories and identities.
 Based on McNulty Consulting’s theory of change, iAfrika has the potential to:

 - Develop people’s digital skills,